 Your risk for DIC is elevated if you have recently:

-DIC may be identified through various tests related to your levels of platelets, clotting factors and other blood components.
+DIC may be identified through various tests related to your levels of platelets, clotting factors, and other blood components.
 However, there is not a standard procedure.
 The following are some tests that may be conducted if your doctor suspects DIC.

 DIC treatment depends on what is causing the disorder.
-Treatment of the underlying condition is the main goal.
+Treatment of the underlying cause is the main goal.
 To treat the clotting problem, you may be given an anticoagulant called heparin to reduce and prevent clotting.
 However, heparin may not be administered if you have a severe lack of platelets or are bleeding too excessively.